gortaina/100-Days-Of-ML-Code/README.md

     100DaysOfMLCode
 </h1>
 <h4 align="left">
+100 Days of Machine Learning Coding as proposed by Siraj Raval, cloned from https://github.com/Avik-Jain/100-Days-Of-ML-Code
 My logbooks for #100DaysOfMLCode, if you don´t know what is it, look -> https://https://www.youtube.com/watch?v=cuQMBj1cWPo/
 </h4>
 <p align="center">